 The singer has been highly awarded over the course of his career, receiving five Grammy Awards, five Brit Awards, two Academy Awards, two Golden Globe awards, a Tony award and a Disney Legends Award for his achievements.
 The singer received his induction into the Rock and Roll Hall of Fame in 1994; he was also inducted into the Songwriter Hall of Fame in 1992.
 In 1998 he was knighted by Queen Elizabeth II for his services to music and charity and has since performed at a number of royal events, including a Party at the Palace in 2002, the Queen’s Diamond Jubilee concert in 2012, and earlier the funeral of Princess Diana in Westminster Abbey in 1997.

 The singer has been involved in raising awareness around AIDS since the 1980s. in 1992 he opened the Elton John AIDS Foundation and began hosting an annual academy awards party.
 Since its beginning the foundation has raised more than 300 million pounds.
 Elton John first announced that he was bisexual in 1976 before coming out as openly gay in 1988.
-He has been in a civil-partnership with his partner David Furnish since 2005, the coupe officially married after same sex marriage
+He has been in a civil-partnership with his partner David Furnish since 2005, the coupe officially married after same sex marriage was legalised in 2014.

 The musician began his career at the age of 15 after hs mother and step-father helped him to get hired as a pianist at the Northwood Hills Hotel.
 He was known as ‘Reggie’ and he played classics and his own original songs.
 He began to wear horned rimmed glasses around this time to look more like Buddy Holly.